Tourists, rejoice! Italy, Greece relax COVID-19 restrictions - NewsBreak

 Vaccination certificates in Greece were abolished, not permanently, but from May 1 to August 31 and it will be determined in August whether to bring them back.
 Also suspended were restrictions on the number of customers in indoor spaces.
 But masks are still required indoors and in vehicles in Greece, and experts recommend using them outdoors in crowded situations like concerts.

-Business owners said many unvaccinated people were among those enjoying the end of COVID-19 restrictions.Health issues most often associated with long-haul COVID symptoms
+Business owners said many unvaccinated people were among those enjoying the end of COVID-19 restrictions.Biden considering income stipulations on student loan cancellation: report

 “We saw again old customers whom we hadn’t seen since November,” when vaccination certificates first became mandatory, Michalis Epitropidis, general secretary of the association of restaurant, cafe and bar owners in Thessaloniki, told the Associated Press.
 “By punishing the unvaccinated, the state was punishing us.”